Correa lawrenceana var. glandulifera

+Description

-DescriptionCorrea lawrenceana var. glandulifera is a shrub that typically grows to a height of 3–6 m or a tree to 12 m with egg-shaped to lance-shaped leaves 40–80 mm long, 20–35 mm wide and woolly- hairy on the lower surface.
+Correa lawrenceana var. glandulifera is a shrub that typically grows to a height of 3–6 m or a tree to 12 m with egg-shaped to lance-shaped leaves 40–80 mm long, 20–35 mm wide and woolly- hairy on the lower surface.
 The flowers are borne singly or in groups of up to five on the ends of branchlets on a peduncle about 4 mm long, each flower on a pedicel 4–10 mm long.
 The calyx is hemispherical, about 2 mm long with a wavy edge, and the corolla is narrow cylindrical, 22–27 mm long, greenish yellow and woolly hairy on the outside.
 Flowering mainly occurs in spring.

 Taxonomy

 The variety glandulifera was first formally described in 1961 by Paul Wilson in Transactions of the Royal Society of South Australia from specimens collected by Cyril Tenison White near Springbrook, Queensland at an altitude of 3000 ft in 1929.